-Better known as “Squirrel Tooth Alice,” Mary Elizabeth “Libby” Haley Thompson was a popular “soiled dove” in the frontier cow towns of the American West, despite gap the in her teeth that earned her nickname.
+Better known as “Squirrel Tooth Alice,” Mary Elizabeth “Libby” Haley Thompson was a popular “soiled dove” in the frontier cow towns of the American West, despite the gap in her teeth that earned her nickname.

 Just a short time later, she met an older man who cared little about her past.
 Though the girl may have been happy with her suitor, her father was not and soon shot and killed the man.

-Afterwards, the 14 year-old ran away from home and traveled to Abilene, Kansas.
+Afterward, the 14-year-old ran away from home and traveled to Abilene, Kansas.
 With few options to support herself, she became a dance hall girl and prostitute.
-It was in this role that she earned the nickname “Squirrel Tooth Alice,” for two reasons – one the prominent gap in her teeth, and the second, an odd penchant for making pets of prairie dogs, which she kept on a collar and leash.
-While in Abilene, she met gambler and gunman,William “Texas Billy” Thompson, brother to more famous Ben Thompson.
+In this role, she earned the nickname “Squirrel Tooth Alice” for two reasons – one the prominent gap in her teeth, and the second, an odd penchant for making pets of prairie dogs, which she kept on a collar and leash.
+While in Abilene, she met gambler and gunman William “Texas Billy” Thompson, brother to more famous Ben Thompson.

 Over the years, Libby had nine children, three of which were said to have been fathered by someone other than Billy.
 In the meantime, her Sweetwater brothel became prosperous.

-In 1897, Billy died of stomach ailment but Libby continued to run her Sweetwater brothel until she finally retired in 1921 at the age of sixty-six.
-Most of her sons had turned to a life of crime and her daughters followed her into prostitution.
+In 1897, Billy died of stomach ailment, but Libby continued to run her Sweetwater brothel until she finally retired in 1921 at the age of sixty-six.
+Most of her sons had turned to a life of crime, and her daughters followed her into prostitution.
 Sometime later, she moved to Palmdale, California.